reondaze-a/spots_project/README.md

 ## **Intro**

 This project is a social media app layout called Spots.
 The main goal of this project is applying a responsive design to the webpage with HTML & CSS, as well having functional buttons and forms with their intended use through the application of functions from Javascript.
+The project also has basic applications of APIs, interacting with the server-side of things to retain information on the app!

 ## **Languages & Techniques**

 This project is done with HTML, CSS, JavaScript as well as a collaboration through Figma.
-The project also utilizes a Package Manager (NPM) and the libraries being used are PostCSS, Webpack, and Babel.
+The project also utilizes NPM and the libraries being used are PostCSS, Webpack, and Babel.

 Techniques applied includes:

 -   Responsive Design
--   Smooth transitions
+-   Smooth Transitions
 -   Submitted Forms
 -   Form Validations
 -   UX Improvements
+-   API Applications

 ## **Links**